guisantos91/FoodFlow/workflow-templates/git-flow.md

 # GitHub Flow
 ## Context
-This **README** serves as a guide for the developers to work using the same workflow and, to achieve that, there are some rules that need to be respected, such as:
+This **README** serves as a guide for the developers to work using the same workflow.

+## Team Policies for using Git/Github
 * Only work/add features/fix bugs in the **dev** branch;
 * The code only migrates to the **main** branch to deploy releases and it's **DevOps's** responsability;
 * Every time that there is a new feature to add or a bugfix to do, a **new** branch from the **dev** must be created;
 * When there are more than one person working in a feature/bugfix, a branch may be also created for every major adition;
-* Only confirm a pull request after, at least, another contributor checked it.
+* Only confirm a pull request after, at least, another contributor checked it;
+* Release pull requests are validated by the **Product Owner**.

 *Every rule can have some exceptions in specific cases*